Celebrities who own unusual properties

 Jimmy Fallon's whimsical New York townhouse

-The kitchen dining room, seen here in a video by House of Luxury, is packed full of colourful quirky adornments and vintage finds including these atomic starburst light fixtures above the six-seater breakfast bar.
+The kitchen dining room, seen here is packed full of colourful quirky adornments and vintage finds, including these atomic starburst light fixtures above the six-seater breakfast bar.

 Jimmy Fallon's whimsical New York townhouse

-On the home's eighth floor there's even an incredible saloon bar, complete with illuminated liquor shelves, high stools and low-level lighting.
-Dark wood cladding and punchy wallpaper create a relaxed and timeless space that could have been plucked from the Old West.
+On the home's eighth floor, there's even an incredible saloon bar, complete with illuminated liquor shelves, high stools and low-level lighting.
+This living room, meanwhile, could not be brighter, with turquoise couches, green carpeting and plenty of colourful art.

 Rihanna's super-secure LA fortress